earthly/website/website/faq.md

 Additionally, Earthly's strong reusability constructs allows for parts of the build to be shared between different sub-projects.
 The interdependencies between the sub-projects are expressed in the Earthfile, and the system will automatically detect when a sub-project has changed and needs to be rebuilt.

 In a traditional CI system, the chain between a changed file and the set of deliverables that need to be rexecuted (artifacts to be rebuilt, tests to be rerun, deployments to be refreshed) is not known to the system.
 The only available setting is often configuring triggers based on changes to subdirectories of a monorepo.
-However that strategy has significant limitations that don't work well in the real world.
-Either the triggers are aggressive and result in builds that grind the team to a halt, or they are too conservative and result in accidentally shipping changes that do not pass testing.
+However that strategy has significant limitations that don't work well in real-world scenarios.
+Either the triggers are too aggressive and result in builds that grind the team to a halt, or they are too conservative and result in accidentally shipping changes that do not pass testing.
 No traditional CI supports monorepos properly.

 <h2 class="text-2xl font-semibold mb-5 mt-20" id="polyrepo">How does Earthly CI handle polyrepo or hybrid setups and what makes it special?<span class="hide"><a href="#polyrepo">¶</a></span></h2>